Brad123ghost/UrbanCo/README.md

 # UrbanCo
-This Microservices prototype is being developed for a demonstration for INFS 605 Microservices.
-It features two selected microservices which are the Catalogue and Account.
+This prototype is being developed to demonstrate our microservice for INFS605 Microservices.
+The two selected microservices are Catalogue and Account.
+This is built using Python and Flask as the micro web framework and using REST API to communicate between microservices.

 #### Frontend Service
 Shows the website view, calling either the catalogue or account service depending on the action performed